UNIZAR-30246-WebEngineering/tutorials/README.md

 * [The mood Example controller.Application: a WebServlet application](mood)
 * [Differences between MVC and REST in Spring Framework](controller-mvc-rest)
 * [Parsing the user agent string](user-agent)

+If your system has Gradle 2.9 or later use `gradle check` to run the tests, otherwise use `./gradlew check`.